jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 For using Xcode, first go and create two targets inside of your application if you have not done so already, one for Mac and one for IOS.
 Also remove any folders associated with these two targets.

-Next go to Build Phases -> Link Binary With Libraries -> add the following libraries:
+Next for both targets go to Build Phases -> Link Binary With Libraries -> and clear out any entries, then add the following libraries:

 - Foundation
 - Metal